thom-s/netsec-ps-scripts/README.md

 ## Contribution

-Contributions are welcome!
-Just do a pull request and it will be reviewed.
+Contributions are welcomed!
+Simply do a pull request and it will be reviewed.

 If you're creating a new script, create a folder and respect the current naming convention.

+**Please submit any features or ideas you would like to see implemented as an issue!
+Feedback is always welcomed.**